damballa/parkour/doc/namespaces.md

 `Configuration` objects as bash-in-place mutable maps.
-It provides type-aware string conversion on parameter-set, type-specific functions for parameter access, and automatic conversion for the wrapped `Configuration`s of objects such as `Job`s and `Configurables`.
+It provides type-aware string conversion on parameter-set, type-specific functions for parameter access, and automatic conversion for the wrapped `Configuration`s of objects such as `Job`s and `Configurable`s.
 It also provides a tagged literal form for `Configuration`s a map of differences from the current default.

 ```clj